Violist Daniel Panner Shares the Scales and Etudes to Develop Good Technique

-The Violin Channel member Jeremy Lo from the United States was keen to know: “What violin and viola scales, exercises, and etude books do you recommend for a rock-solid left and right hand?”
+"What violin and viola scales, exercises, and etude books do you recommend for a rock-solid left and right hand?"
+We threw the question over to violist Daniel Panner to seek his advice.

 Generally, violinists and violists learn etudes in order of increasing technical difficulty, moving from Mazas, to Kreutzer, to Rode to Dont.
 These are supplemented by a diet of scales and double stops using a scale book like Carl Flesch or Ivan Galamian.